 But it also taught me two of the most important lessons I carry with me to this day.

 Lesson #1: A business is a business – it doesn’t care about the individual.
 Note: This may seem harsh, but so many people carry an allure of being irreplaceable.
 If they have not learned this yet (and many just did with recent Big Tech lay-offs), they are very wrong.
 Read more about this on So You’ve Been Laid Off…

 Lesson #2: A business is usually run by flawed (sometimes very flawed) humans.
 Note: This couldn’t be more apparent with what happened at Theranos under Elizabeth Holmes’ leadership and Sam Bankman-Fried at FTX, but inherently flawed humans also run businesses not making headlines.
 Because, well, humans are inherently flawed.

-I was 16 years, and I worked at a boutique tennis retail store in Los Angeles, making $4.25/hour – minimum wage at the time.
+I was 16 years old and worked at a boutique tennis retail store in Los Angeles, making $4.25/hour – minimum wage at the time.
 I worked after school and on weekends for about a year.
 At the time, Andre Agassi was my hero – and yes, I had the jean tennis shorts with the pink lining – but we won’t talk about that.

-During my time at this job, I became the top salesperson – which for a kid, was pretty impressive.
-As such, I felt it appropriate to ask for compensation representing a top wage earner – regardless of age.
+During my time at this job, I became the top salesperson – which, for a kid, was pretty impressive.
+As such, I felt it appropriate to ask for compensation representing a top revenue earner – regardless of age.

 TRAP.
 IT’S A TRAP.

 Well, they did what a bunch of savvier business leaders would do when a kid stepped beyond their expectations – they said, “Thank you for your time – we are sorry to see you go.
 Goodbye.”